umputun/spot/README.md

         script: echo "Hello World"
 ```

-*Note: All the target types available in the full playbook file only.
+*Note: All the target types are available in the full playbook file only.
 The simplified playbook file only supports a single, anonymous target type combining `hosts` and `names` together.*

 ```yaml
 targets: ["host1", "host2", "host3.example.com", "host4.example.com:2222"]